-Arne Riedel is a Fellow at Ecologic Institute, coordinates the Ecologic Legal team as well as the Institute's activities on Arctic issues.
-In addition to his work on Arctic policy, he works on climate and energy issues.
-This includes the international climate negotiations and municipal climate action, renewable energy law and the EU emissions trading system (ETS).
+Arne Riedel is a Senior Fellow at Ecologic Institute and coordinates the Ecologic Legal team as well as the Institute's activities on Arctic issues.
+He works on Arctic, climate and energy issues.
+This includes the international climate negotiations, renewable energy law, municipal climate action, and the EU emissions trading system (ETS).
 Arne Riedel was admitted to the bar in Berlin (Germany) in 2012.
 He works in German and English and has a basic knowledge of Spanish.

 At Ecologic Institute, Arne Riedel supports the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU) in the negotiations under the UN Framework Convention on Climate Change and the Paris Agreement.
 Furthermore, he provides the Federal Ministry for Economic Affairs and Energy (BMWi) – and previously the BMU since 2012 – with legal expertise in the areas of renewable energies and the German energy transition (the "Energiewende").